casualwriter/simple-facebook-backup/README.md

 ### Description

-`simple-facebook-backup` is a simple html/js program to represent the facebook posts into a static web site.
+`simple-facebook-backup` is a simple html/js program to represent backup of facebook posts into a static web site.

-first, please use [facebook-scraper](https://pypi.org/project/facebook-scraper/) to backup facebook posts int a **javascript file**, then simple upload the index.html with the javascript file to web-hosting, a static web site is ready.
+first, please use [facebook-scraper](https://pypi.org/project/facebook-scraper/) to backup facebook posts into a **javascript file**, then simple upload the index.html with the javascript file to web-hosting, a static web site is ready.

 **Features**

-* single html file ([index.html](source/index.html)) in 118 lines
+* single html file ([index.html](source/index.html)) in 120 lines
 * vanilla JS, without any dependance
 * support multiple facebook accounts (by #account-name)
 * mobile support with responsive design